-Storebrand Livsforsikring:

-Net profit sharing in the Norwegian business consists of up to 35 per cent of the overall result after allocations to additional statutory reserves for the products, traditional individual capital and pension products.
-Any negative returns on customer portfolios and returns lower than the interest guarantee that cannot be covered by additional statutory reserves must be covered by the company's equity and will be included in the net profit-sharing and losses line.
-In the Group's income statement, this item may be included in premium income, net income from financial assets and property for customers, other income, claims, change in insurance liabilities, change in buffer capital, operating costs and other costs.
+Storebrand Livsforsikring: Net profit sharing in the Norwegian business consists of up to 35 per cent of the overall result after allocations to additional statutory reserves for the products, traditional individual capital and pension products.
+Any negative returns on customer portfolios and returns lower than the interest guarantee that cannot be covered by the buffer fund must be covered by the company's equity and will be included in the net profit-sharing and losses line.
+In the Group's statutory income statements, this item may be included in premium income, net income from financial assets and property for customers, other income, claims, change in insurance liabilities, change in buffer capital, operating costs and other costs.

-SPP Pension & Försäkring:

-Net profit sharing in the Swedish business consists of profit sharing if the total return on assets in one calendar year for a premium-determined insurance (IF portfolio) exceeds the guaranteed interest rate.
+SPP Pension & Försäkring: Net profit sharing in the Swedish business consists of profit sharing if the total return on assets in one calendar year for a premium-determined insurance (IF portfolio) exceeds the guaranteed interest rate.
 When profit sharing is triggered, 90 per cent of the total return on assets passes to the policyholder and 10 per cent to the company.
 The company's share of the total return on assets is included in the financial result.

-In the case of defined-benefit contracts (KF portfolio), the company is entitled to charge an indexing fee if the collective profit allows the indexing of the insurance.
+In the case of defined-benefit contracts (KF portfolio), the company is entitled to charge an indexation fee if the consolidation of the collective portfolio allows for CPI-adjustment of contracts.